docker/docs/quick-start.md

      #Configure HTTP off and HTTPS on, using port 1973
     ENV JENKINS_OPTS --httpPort=-1 --httpsPort=1973 --httpsCertificate=/var/lib/jenkins/cert --httpsPrivateKey=/var/lib/jenkins/pk

-The first `COPY` instruction in the above will copy the `plugin` file created earlier into the `/usr/share/jenkins` directory within the custom image you are defining with the `Dockerfile`.
+The first `COPY` instruction in the above will copy the `plugins` file created earlier into the `/usr/share/jenkins` directory within the custom image you are defining with the `Dockerfile`.